 Furthering this idea, the Hebrew word for "heavens" is expressed in male form.
 The Hebrew word for "ground" ("adamah") that is the productive portions of the earth from which Adam was created is in female form.

 God's image is consistently projected through the concepts of male and female unity and the fruit that is produced by this union.
 In the creation narrative, it is in Eden that heaven and earth unite.
 And as discussed in part two, it was where they were divorced.

 Eden means "paradise."
 A conversation at the cross between Jesus and one of the criminals hanging next to Him, reveals a reconnect with earthly and eternal heavenly things, with the mention of paradise.

 Then he (the thief on the cross) said to Jesus, “Lord, remember me when You come into Your kingdom.”

 And Jesus said to him,“Assuredly, I say to you, today you will be with Me in Paradise."
 (Eden in Hebrew)

 — Luke 23:42-43

-This marriage of heaven and earth in the temple paradise of Eden was intended to spread the heavenly rule, reign, and presence of God throughout the whole earth that was also depicted in Genesis chapter two.
+The marriage of heaven and earth in the temple paradise of Eden was intended to spread the heavenly rule, reign, and presence of God throughout the whole earth.
+This concept was also depicted in Genesis, chapter two.

 — Genesis 2:10